 - 3/4 cup milk

-- Whipped cream or vanilla ice cream as an accompaniment
+- Garnish: whipped cream or vanilla ice cream

 Make the Topping